 - To what extent can AI help supervisory authorities detect crimes in capital markets committed using AI?

-Artificial intelligence in capital markets is an extremely dynamic field (which is somewhat a truism, because the pace of change in AI models is generally very high, not only in this particular industry).
-From a sustainability perspective, this topic falls within the areas of governance and consumer relations.
-And from the perspective of all of us, it concerns the safety of our savings and investments 😊
+Artificial intelligence in capital markets is an extremely dynamic field (this is a bit of a truism, as the pace of change in AI models in general is very high, not just in this one industry).
+From a sustainability perspective, the topics fall into the areas of governance and consumer relations.
+And from the perspective of all of us, it concerns the security of our savings and investments 😊

 P.S.
 If the changes resulting from the Omnibus interest you, and you are particularly curious about what has changed in the simplified ESRS standards, we at MATERIALITY ACADEMY have just A new, super condensed and, as usual, very specific course titled...
 Simplified ESRS Standards 😊